-The 1st arrondissement, the beating heart of the capital, is home to its share of institutions and little curiosities.
-Home to the Louvre, Galerie Véro-Dodat and Maison Aurouze, the district never ceases to surprise!
-And for those with a sweet tooth, it’s also home to a number of excellent culinary addresses.
-No need to look any further, here are our favorite local restaurants.
+The 1st arrondissement, the beating heart of the capital, is home to a host of institutions and little curiosities.
+Home to the Louvre, the Galerie Véro-Dodat and the Maison Aurouze, among others, the neighborhood never ceases to surprise us!
+For foodies, it’s worth noting that it also hides some excellent culinary addresses.
+Look no further, we’ll tell you about our favorite restaurants in the area.

 Judy Paris

-Already established on the Left Bank, the “qualitative” canteen Judy Paris has set its sights on the 1st arrondissement with the opening of a second restaurant.
-On the menu?
-Healthy, gourmet, gluten-free recipes based on fresh produce, with naturopathy at the center of the plate.
-Chef Dominique Gassin, an Australian naturopath and micro-nutritionist, breathes a special aura into the place, combining health and indulgence.
-Here, you can sip naturo lattes with collagen or cold-pressed juices, and enjoy typical brunch dishes.
-Buddha Bowl, paleo pancakes, French toast with homemade almond butter, avocado toast with fermented vegetables, eggs Benedict with red cabbage… What’s more, you can also take it home with you thanks to thegrocery store.
-Judy’ s got it all!
+Already established on the Left Bank, the “qualitarian” canteen Judy Paris has set its sights on the 1st arrondissement by opening a second restaurant.
+What’s on the menu?
+Healthy, gluten-free gourmet recipes made with fresh ingredients, placing naturopathy at the center of the plate.
+Chef Dominique Gassin, an Australian naturopath and micro-nutritionist, brings a special aura to the restaurant, combining health and indulgence.
+You can sip collagen naturo lattes or cold-pressed juices and enjoy typical brunch dishes.
+Buddha bowls, paleo pancakes, French toast with homemade almond butter, avocado toast with fermented vegetables, eggs Benedict with red cabbage… What’s more, you can also take some home with you thanks tothe grocery store.
+Judy definitely has it all!

 14 Rue Jean-Jacques Rousseau, 75001 Paris